i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/README.md

 aren't supported in bash.

 The core of the script is a config parser developed in AWK.
-It is embedded in the shell script and can be exported for delepment purposes as described below.
+It is embedded in the shell script and can be exported for development purposes as described below.

 ## global variables